uc-cdis/gen3.org/content/community/gen3-prizes.md

 <div class="g3-inner-wrapper">
 <h1 class="g3-space__margin-sm-bottom">Prizes for Gen3 Community Participation</h1>
 <p class="introduction">
 We are now offering prizes to reward your participation supporting the Gen3 community!
-Our panel of fabulous prizes includes: a Gen3-branded Carhartt knit beanie (with an elegant yet understated Gen3 logo on a leather patch); or, an oversized 15 oz white ceramic mug proclaiming your Gen3 community membership.
+Our prizes include: a Gen3-branded Carhartt knit hat (with Gen3 logo on a leather patch); or, an oversized 15oz white ceramic mug proclaiming your Gen3 community membership.
 These prizes are meant to incentivize our community and reward those individuals who provide valuable community contributions.
 </p>
 </div>
 </section>